Garmin's new 360-degree Dash Cam Tandem records absolutely everything

-Garmin has unveiled a new dash cam at CES 2020 that uses a pair of wide-angle lenses to record what's happening all around your car, even when you're not actually driving and at night.
+Garmin has unveiled a new dash cam at CES 2020 that uses a pair of wide-angle lenses to capture 360-degree video, recording what's happening all around your car, even when you're not actually driving, and at night.

-In fact, dash cams are useful for a variety of reasons, with the reassurance of having some crucial video evidence should you have a fender bender being perhaps the main part of their appeal.
-However, they’re also mighty handy for keeping an eye out for thieves who might want to steal your car, or something inside it.
-They're even pretty useful for capturing the odd classic not-to-be-missed clip for posterity or showcasing on the internet.
+In fact, dash cams are useful for a variety of reasons.
+The reassurance of having some crucial video evidence should you have a fender bender being perhaps the main part of their appeal, but they’re also mighty handy for keeping an eye out for thieves who might want to steal your car, or something inside it.
+They're even pretty useful for capturing the odd classic clip for posterity – or showcasing on the internet.

 - We've rounded up the best dash cams of 2020